Eptwalabha/erlarg/README.md

 That's it, you're done.

 ## Usage
-Let say your escript program takes a list of parameters like so:
+Let say your escript takes a list of parameters like so:
 ```bash
 ./my-script --limit=20 -m 0.25 --format "%s%t" -o output.tsv -
 ```
-The `main/1` function of your script will receive the following list on strings:
+The `main/1` function of your script will receive the following list of arguments:
 ```erlang
 ["--limit=20", "-m", "0.25", "--format", "%s%t", "-o", "output.tsv", "-"]
 ```
-`erlarg:parse/2` can help you convert this `Args` into a structured data:
+`erlarg:parse/2` will help you convert it into a structured data:
 ```erlang
 main(Args) ->
     Spec = {any, [{limit, erlarg:param({"-l", "--limit"}, int)},